timurista/VocabularyWorksheetMaker/README.md

 Makes Vocabulary Worksheets for a list of vocabulary words

 ## How To Run
-- Load the File into your browser
+- Load the index.html into your browser
 - Enter the title of your worksheet
 - Enter your vocabulary words seperated by spaces, commas, or by new lines (the regex searches for words based on the flag \w+, so it will ignore periods inside words)
 - Click "Make Worksheet" to create a set of new worksheets